Information

 Unintentional Injuries in Children

 Unintentional injuries (UI) are the result of events that, usually, can be prevented.
-They can occur in the home, at school, on the road and during play.
 Children under 5 years of age are at most risk from injuries in the home.
-Unintentional injury is the terminology preferred over ‘accident’ due to the avoidable nature of incidents.
+Although they can happen anywhere.
+Unintentional injury is the terminology preferred over ‘accident’ due to the avoidable nature.
 UIs are a common cause for hospital admission and leading cause of death, ill-health and disability in children and young people.
-You can read more about unintentional injuries for children in Glasgow by clicking here .

 Unintentional Injuries in Children

-NHSGGC have produced a framework and action plan that supports the prevention of unintentional injuries to children in Greater Glasgow Clyde.
-Click here to view the framework.
+NHSGGC have produced a framework and action plan that supports the prevention of unintentional injuries.
+For further information click here

 Signposting for Parents/ Carers